czbiohub-sf/cerebra/paper/paper.md

 Thus `cerebra` should scale better to high-memory machines with more cores, though it has been designed to run on standard hardware.

 ## Conclusions
-Fast and accurate peptide-level summarizing of variants following a sequencing experiment is often crucial to understanding the underlying biology of an experimental system.
+RNA/DNA sequencing paired with fast and accurate summarizing of variants is often crucial to understanding the biology of an experimental system.
 We present a tool that can be used to quickly summarize the variant calls contained within a large set of VCF files.
 As sequencing costs continue to drop, large-scale variant calling will become accessible to more members of the community, and summary tools like `cerebra` will become increasingly important.

-`cerebra` is fast and accurate and is one of the only tools that fills this niche.
+Our tool offers the advantages of parallel processing and a single, easy-to-interpret output file (CSV or JSON).
-It offers the advantages of parallel processing and a single, easy-to-interpret output file (CSV or JSON), making downstream analysis accessible to non-bioinformatically inclined members of the community.
+These features make downstream analysis accessible to non-bioinformatically inclined members of the community.

 `cerebra` is already enabling research, see [@Maynard:2019], a study that examines the tumor microenvironment of late-stage drug-resistant carcinomas.
 Understanding the mutational landscape of individual tumors was essential to this study, and would not have been possible without `cerebra`.
 We hope that `cerebra` can provide an easy-to-use framework for future studies in the same vein.